Jay and Silent Bob Reboot: Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 65% based on 40 reviews, with an average of 6.4/10.
 The website's critical consensus reads: "Fan-focused to a fault, Jay & Silent Bob Reboot tries to mock the same audience nostalgia it's mining -- and pulls it off often enough to satisfy the faithful."
 On Metacritic, the film has a weighted average score of 46 out of 100, based on 7 critics, indicating "mixed or average" reviews.

 JoBlo.com's Paul Shirey gave the film an 8/10 and stated, "As comedy is so exceptionally subjective and this film so clearly tied to a somewhat niche appeal, I can only grade it as a fully biased fan of Smith, even if some of his flicks never worked for me, while others touched my cinematic nerve.
 As a fully Kevin Smith/Jay and Silent Bob comedy with a hefty amount of laughs and heart, this View Askew flick rates among his better works and cemented my resolve to happily revisit these wacky Jersey boys in another decade or so with pleasure."

 Writing for The A.V.
 Club, Ignatiy Vishnevetsky called this installment "crude and lazy", giving it a D+ for crass humor and summing up the plot as "a succession of crudely drawn-out puns, painfully winking self-references, and underwhelming, listlessly directed cameos".

+Sequel

+In July 2024, during the celebration of Clerks 30th anniversary, Smith announced a third Jay and Silent Bob film, titled Jay and Silent Bob: Store Wars, was in the works and would begin shooting that fall.
+However, Smith later stated in January 2026 that they are still in the casting stages, and that the film does not have a release date yet.